jordibisbal8/network-slicing/README.md

 1. `truffle compile` to compile your contracts
 2. `truffle migrate` to deploy those contracts to the BC.

-## Running unit tests

-Coming soon...

-1. Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-2. Run `truffle test` to run tests associated with your solidity smart contracts.
-The test folder for this can be found in the `test` directory at the root level of this project

 ## Contributors
 1. [Jordi Bisbal](https://dev.kom.e-technik.tu-darmstadt.de/gitlab/jb64lori)